DETAILED ACTION

 Park et al. disclose structure for use as a Lithium anode in a battery formed by depositing Li3N powder onto a layer of Li metal (claim 8) followed by roll-pressing the two (see first two paragraphs of the Results and Discussion section) forming a powder bed (see Figure 1).
 The reference is silent with regard to the thickness of the Li3N layer.

-However, the reference teaches that the purpose of the Li3N layer is protect the Li surface and suppress dendrite growth (See paragraph at top left on p.
-2).
-It would have been obvious and within the level of ordinary skill in the art prior to the effective filing date of the invention to determine an optimal thickness for the Li3N necessary in order to optimize dendrite prevention.
-Determination of an optimal range would have required routine optimization in the absence of evidence of criticality associated with the claimed thickness range.
+However, the reference teaches that the Li3N layer is formed by depositing particles on the surface of a Li layer and then removing excess powder in order to form a uniformly covered surface (see Figure 1 and results and discussion section, first paragraph).
+Thus, it would have been obvious and within the level of ordinary skill in the art prior to the effective filing date of the invention to determine an optimal thickness for the Li3N in order to uniformly cover the Li layer.
+Determination of an optimal value of a result effective variable would have required routine optimization in the absence of evidence of criticality associated with the claimed thickness range.

 With regard to claim 3, Park et al. do not specifically disclose a “sprinkling” process for applying the powder to the Li metal layer.
 However, the reference does teach that the Li3N layer is formed via application of a powder to form a surface as shown in Figure 1 wherein the Li3N is scattered on the Li layer.
 This application of powder reads on the claimed “sprinkling” step.